Rune Bratseth: International career

 Bratseth made his debut in the Norway national team on 26 February 1986, playing the first half of a 2–1 friendly win in Grenada.
 He was a regular in the following eight years, earning a further 59 caps.

 During the 1994 FIFA World Cup, 33-year-old Bratseth was captain of the Norwegian squad.
 As they exited in the group stage (albeit with four points), their third and last game against Republic of Ireland proved to be his last international.

+Style of play

+A libero, Bratseth was known for his speed, positional play, offensive strength and cleverness in duels.